pesterhazy/presumably/posts/reagent-3.md

 draft: true
 ---

-So you're using React and still want to manipulate the DOM.
-You heard the warnings, you know it will wreak havoc with your karma, but you couldn't care less.
+So you're using functional React and yet you still want to manipulate the DOM.
+You ignored the warnings, you know it will mess with your karma.
 Now what?

-In truth, of course, there are legitimate reasons for doing just that.
+In truth, of course, there are legitimate reasons for reaching into the DOM.
 Sometimes you need to circumvent React for performance reasons.

-Some DOM elements have an imperative API.
-For example, the HTML5 `<video>` element has methods, like `.play` and `.pause`, that you can call to interact with the video.
+But a more common reason is that some DOM elements have an inherently imperative API.
+For example, the HTML5 `<video>` element has methods, `.play` and `.pause`, that change playback status.

 These are methods of the DOM element.
-However, when you're building a component in React, you don't usually get into contact with the DOM itself.
-Instead, React components figure in an internal data structure that mirrors the hierarchy of the DOM.
+However, when you're building a component in React, you don't usually touch the DOM itself.
+Instead, React components figure in an internal data structure that mirrors the hierarchy of the DOM but isolates you from its details.

-This hierarchy of React elements, containing only immmutable values, is what powers React's simplicity.
-However, pausing a video invariably involves mutating state in some form.
+This hierarchy of React elements, containing only immmutable values, is what makes React's so simple to reason about.
+However, there's no way around the fact that pausing a video invariably involves mutating state in some form.

 React's core abstraction is the component.
 A component class, of course, can be instantiated many times on any given page.
 The concrete representation of the